JDygard/belltini/readme.md

 ***
 ## UX
 ### Users:
-1. Current commercial customers
+1. Current commercial restaurant customers
+2. Current commercial retail/grocer customers
+3. New commercial restaurant customers
-2. New commercial customers
+4. New commercial retail/grocer customers
-3. Current private consumers
+5. Current private individual consumers
-4. New private customers
+6. New private individual customers

 [Back to Top](#belltini)

 ***

 ## User Stories
-### Current commercial customers
+### Current commercial restaurant customers
-1. As a current commercial customer, I want to find pictures and information about new products,
+1. As a current commercial restaurant customer, I want to find pictures and information about new products,
-2. As a current commercial customer, I want to review, sample or purchase current products not yet on my restaurant menu.
+2. As a current commercial restaurant customer, I want to review, sample or purchase current products not yet on my restaurant menu.
+3. As a current commercial restaurant customer, I want to contact Belltini about custom flavor and color combinations.
+4. As a current commercial restaurant customer, I want to be able to easily order products.

+### Current commercial retail/grocery customers
+1. As a current commercial retail/grocer customer, I want to find pictures and information about new products,
+2. As a current commercial retail/grocer customer, I want to review, sample or purchase current products not yet in my selection.
+3. As a current commercial retail/grocer customer, I want to be able to easily order products.

+### Potential commercial restaurant customers
+1. As a potential commercial restaurant customer, I want to find pictures and information about new products,
+2. As a potential commercial restaurant customer, I want to review, sample or purchase current products not yet on my restaurant menu.
+3. As a potential commercial restaurant customer, I want to contact Belltini about custom flavor and color combinations.
+4. As a potential commercial restaurant customer, I want to be able to easily order products.
+5. As a potential commercial restaurant customer, I want to be assured of a commitment to consistent quality.

-### Potential commercial customers
+### Potential commercial retail/grocer customers
-1. As a potential new commercial customer, I want to be assured of a commitment to quality.
+1. As a potential new commercial retail/grocer customer, I want to be assured of a commitment to quality.
-2. As a potential new commercial customer, I want to easily find information about products
+2. As a potential new commercial retail/grocer customer, I want to easily find information about products.
-3. As a potential new commercial customer, I want to be inspired to add or modify my restaurant's menu with products from Belltini.
+3. As a potential new commercial retail/grocer customer, I want to be inspired to add or modify my store's selection with Belltini products.
-4. As a potential new commercial customer, I want to be able to easily contact Belltini with questions or orders.
+4. As a potential new commercial retail/grocer customer, I want to be able to easily contact Belltini with questions or orders.

-### Current private customers
+### Current private individual customers
-1. As a current private consumer, I am interested in finding products I haven't yet tried.
+1. As a current private individual consumer, I am interested in finding products I haven't yet tried.
-2. As a current private consumer, I want to easily place orders.
+2. As a current private individual consumer, I want to easily place orders.
+3. As a current private individual consumer, I want to learn about the product and company.

-### Potential new private customers
+### Potential new private individual customers
-1. As a new private customer, I want to see why I should choose to buy fresh, handmade pasta for a premium price rather than machine-made from the grocery store.
+1. As a new private individual customer, I want to see why I should choose to buy fresh, handmade pasta for a premium price rather than machine-made from the grocery store.
-2. As a new private customer, I want to see product images or learn about fresh pasta in general.
+2. As a new private individual customer, I want to see product images or learn about fresh pasta in general.
-3. As a new private customer, I want to easily place orders.
+3. As a new private individual customer, I want to easily place orders.

 [Back to Top](#belltini)
 ***
 ## Design Planes
 ### Strategy
 #### Who is this website for, and what does it do?
-1. Audience
+1. Demographics
     1. New and current commercial customers, new and current private customers
     2. Fresh, handmade pasta has a short shelf-life, and a high cost per portion.
 This means that it is less practical and more expensive.

+        i.
 Private consumers will likely either be young (20-29 years old) and sporadic, or 30+ years old.
 The target audience is thus older and accustomed to professionalism and clean, modern UI.

+        ii.
 Commercial customers will be high-end restauranteurs with expectations of clean, modern UI with concise information about the products.
 2. Functional requirements
     1. Easy access to information, like new products, flavors, styles and biography.
     2. Ability to order the product.